 Recall that $B=\End_\Gamma(T_P)^{\op}$, where $\Gamma=\End_A(E)^{\op}$ and $P$ is the projective $\Gamma$-module $\kdual E$.
 By Remark~\ref{end-specialtilt}, the canonical cotilting $B$-module $\kdual T_P$ is the unique basic $\kdual(eB)$-special cotilting module.
 Thus to show that $c(E)=\kdual T_P$, it is enough to show that it is such a module.

 Since $E$ is basic, so is $c(E)$.
 Moreover, $c(E)$ satisfies (C1) and (C2) by Theorem~\ref{old-proj+inj-res}.
-Interpreting the terms as $B$-modules by evaluation on $Q^E$, and using Proposition~\ref{identifyB}, the projective resolution of $c(E)$ from Theorem~\ref{old-proj+inj-res} becomes
+Interpreting the terms as $B$-modules by evaluation on $Q^E$, and using Proposition~\ref{identifyB}, the injective resolution of $c(E)$ from Theorem~\ref{old-proj+inj-res} becomes

 Since $(0\to Q(E))\in\add(0\to\kdual A)$, the middle term lies in $\add{\kdual(eB)}$ by Proposition~\ref{identifyB}.
 Adding the identity map $\kdual(eB)\to\kdual(eB)$ to the right-hand end of the sequence yields